slawinski/old-mans-slides/PITCHME.md

 @snap[west snap-60]
 @ul[list-bullets-black](false)
-- Dunning-Kruger effect
+- Dunning-Kruger effect:
-- Even more important findings
+    - Assessing abilities as greater than they actually are
+    - Inability to objectively evaluate competence or incompetence.
 @ulend
 @snapend